AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## View a course {#viewacourse}

 You can view a list of all available courses as an author.
-To view all the courses in Captivate Prime account, click Course Catalog.
-To view all your authored courses in Captivate Prime, click **My Courses**.
+To view all the courses in Learning Manager account, click Course Catalog.
+To view all your authored courses in Learning Manager, click **My Courses**.

 On the course card, hover on the options, and click **View Course**.